apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 If you want to configure a connection, you need to save it as a :ref:`connection URI representation <generating_connection_uri>`.
 Variables should be saved as plain text.

 In order to manage secrets, you can use the ``gcloud`` tool or other supported tools.
-For more information on how to use this operator, take a look at:
+For more information, take a look at:
 `Managing secrets <https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets>`__ in Google Cloud Documentation.

-The Cloud Secrets Manager secret ID should follow the pattern ``[a-zA-Z0-9-_]``.

 The name of the secret must fit the following formats: